MicrosoftDocs/Viva/Viva/solutions/holistic-listening-discovery-workbook.md

 If you have a Viva People Science consultant or partner, send the completedworkbook back to them via a Secure File Transfer method of your choice.
 A meeting will be scheduled between you and your Consultant to review the information you provided.

-If you don't have professional services support, save the workbook and revisit it once a year to track your progress.
+If you don't have professional services support, save the workbook and revisit it annually to track your progress.
 Use the information to help you build your listening programs.